10 High-Paying Jobs for Computer Science Degree Graduates

 10. Database Administrator

-Database administrators help companies store and use their data.
-This data could be anything from financial information to employee performance metrics to retail records.
-They also use specialized software to install data management platforms, configure programs to securely store information, migrate this data to different servers and employee devices, and troubleshoot issues when clients experience difficulty accessing data.
+Database administrators help organizations store and access their data.
+This data might include anything from financial information and employee performance metrics to patient medical records.
+Database admins rely on specialized software to install data management platforms, securely store information, migrate data to and from servers, and troubleshoot user issues.